Arna Bontemps Biography

-Arna Bontemps Biography and Poems.
-This is biographical information on Arna Bontemps, one of the best poets of all time.
-This biography page also provides a link to poems written by Bontemps, as well as, a video biography...if available.
+The biography of Arna Bontemps.
+This page has biographical information on Arna Bontemps, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Arnaud "Arna" Wendell Bontemps (October 13, 1902 – June 4, 1973) was an African-American poet, novelist and librarian, and a noted member of the Harlem Renaissance .